Brisbane Broncos: Kevin Walters era (2021–2024)

 The Broncos' seven-game winning streak was broken by the Melbourne Storm, who had beaten the Brisbane side 32–20 after a shaky start.
 Brisbane were defeated 40–26 by North Queensland the following week, before winning three games in a row.
 The last placed Wests Tigers defeated Brisbane at home in an upset, winning 32–18.
 This match saw Patrick Carrigan placed on report for a 'hip drop' tackle on Jackson Hastings, which caused an injury to the Tigers' half and ended his season.
 Carrigan missed four matches due to suspension.
 After losing to the Sydney Roosters the following week, Brisbane seemed to be back on track after beating the Newcastle Knights 28–10.
 The final three rounds were a nightmare for the Broncos, as they recorded a 60–12 loss against the Storm, a 53–6 loss against the Eels, then a 22–12 loss to St. George Illawarra in the final round of the regular season.
 Brisbane's horrific performances saw them drop out of the top 8 and miss the finals for a third straight season, the longest consecutive finals drought in Brisbane's history to date.
 The club also made history for the wrong reasons, being the first club to miss the finals with more wins than losses since Canberra in 1999, as well as being the first club to sit in the top four after Round 17 and miss the finals.

-During the 2022 season, rumours had persisted that Warriors fullback Reece Walsh was seeking a return to Australia after the New Zealand Warriors had announced that they would be returning to New Zealand.
+During the 2022 season, rumors had persisted that Warriors fullback Reece Walsh was seeking a return to Australia after the New Zealand Warriors had announced that they would be returning to New Zealand.
 However, both the Warriors and Walsh denied the rumours and insisted that he was committed to the move.
 In July, however, reports began emerging that Walsh was granted a release from the Warriors and that he was looking to return to a Queensland team.
 On 7 July, the Broncos confirmed the signing of Walsh for 2023 and beyond.
 To accommodate Walsh in the salary cap, utility back Te Maire Martin was given permission to negotiate with other clubs and signed with the New Zealand Warriors from 2023 onwards.

 At the start of the final round of the regular 2023 season, Brisbane was positioned on top of the NRL ladder.
 Brisbane lost their final regular season game against the Melbourne Storm 22–32 and missed out on claiming their first minor premiership win since 2000, due to having a lesser points differential than the Penrith Panthers, who shared the same number of points.
 Notwithstanding, Brisbane qualified to play Penrith in the 2023 NRL Grand Final at Stadium Australia on 1 October.
 Brisbane lost the game, having led the game 24–8 with 18 minutes of play remaining to lose 24–26.
 This was the worst collapse in NRL Grand final history.